matejdro/libpebble3/README.md

 # libpebble3

 libpebble3 is a kotlin multiplatform library for interacting with Pebble devices.
-It is designed to do everything that a Pebble/Core watch companion app needs to do, except for the UI and and specific web services.
+It is designed to do everything that a Pebble/Core watch companion app needs to do, except for the UI and specific web services.

 This includes: connection management/bluetooth on all supported platforms, notification listener/processing, timeline, blobdb storage/management, firmware updating, PebbleKit JS, music control, etc etc. A "host" app using this library will only need to provide a UI and implementations to fetch things like the app locker (likely via web services).
 The library will do everything else in the background.